attester/attester/README.md

 `--shutdown-on-campaign-end <boolean>` When set to false, will not shut the server down nor exit the process upon finishing the campaign.
 Might be useful for debugging.

+`--predictable-urls <boolean>` If true, resources served by the campaign have predictable URLs (campaign1, campaign2...).
+Otherwise, the campaign part in the URL is campaign ID.

 **Configuration file options**

 Any option configurable through the configuration file can also be specified from the command line with the `--config` prefix.